Skip Maine state header navigation

 Is the NSLP offered if a school allows students to obtain bag lunch after dismissal to take home?
 A self serve /bag lunch is not acceptable as a reimbursable meal to take home.
 National School Lunch Meals are intended to be consumed in the school.
 There are exceptions to bag lunches for special events.
 Contact the State Agency for guidance and approval.
 (FNS 786-8)

 Does this include High School?
 What about early release because of inclement weather?
 Yes it includes High School.
-In all cases I am aware of the food is being prepared when early release is determined.
-So yes the students should be fed.
+In many cases the food is being prepared when early release is determined.
+So ye,s the students should be fed.
 However if it becomes a real safety issue other arrangements will need to be made.
-Keep in mind this is a huge financial loss to the program.
-Product will be wasted and labor used for no meal service.
+Keep in mind this is a huge financial loss to the program because product and labor will be wasted.

 |Copyright © 2006 All rights reserved.|